 What can you do about your eyes feeling dizzy?
 The best thing you can do is practice good habits such as taking a break from looking at the computer screen.
-Try the 10-10-10 Rule – take a break for about 10 seconds every 10 minutes that you are working on the computer and focus on an object that is about 10 feet away from you.
+Try the 10-10-10 Rule.
+Take a break for about 10 seconds every 10 minutes that you are working on the computer.
+Focus on an object that is about 10 feet away.
 Allow your eyes to adjust to this item at a distance.

-Doing this gives your eyes a much needed break.
+Doing this gives your eyes a much-needed break.
 You should also make sure you blink plenty of times in order to keep your eyes from drying out.
-Then, when you focus back on your computer screen, your eyes are more refreshed.
+It’s common to forget to blink frequently when on the computer.
+We become so enthralled with what we’re reading or watching.
+Blink more and rest, then when you focus back on your computer screen, your eyes are more refreshed.

-Even if you are taking breaks every 10 minutes, prolonged exposure to a computer or television screen can still cause your eyes to become very tired.
+Even if you are taking breaks every 10 minutes, prolonged exposure to screens can make your eyes tired.
 You may still get that dizzy feeling in your eyes.
 If this still happens, consider taking a prolonged break.

 If you can, take a short nap!
 Consider using eye drops to refresh your eyes, too.
 Or, just take a quick break and cover your eyes with the palms of your hands and allow the warmth to soothe your eyes.

-Although dizziness has more to do with your ears than it does your eyes, it is normal to still feel that being dizzy is having an effect on your eyes.
-Most problems related to dizziness come from the inner ear, which affects our balance, but the effects of being dizzy can be felt throughout the head.
-It is very easy to confuse normal dizziness for dizziness just in the eyes, but rest assured that as long as you take good care of your eyes, dizziness is not dangerous!
+Dizziness has more to do with your ears than it does your eyes.
+But, it’s normal to still feel it has an effect on your eyes.
+Most problems related to dizziness come from the inner ear, which affects your balance.
+The effects of being dizzy can be felt throughout the head.
+It is very easy to confuse normal dizziness for dizziness just in the eyes.
+Rest assured that as long as you take good care of your eyes, dizziness is not dangerous!

 5 Easy Ways to Improve Your Eye Health Now